 With different advantages of LTC over BTC, such as shorter block generation times, digital scarcity, and low transaction fees (reduced from 0.001 to 0.0001 LTC/kb), investing in Litecoin can be a good investment for you.

-While nobody knows how the global economy will recover from the pandemic, investing in LTC can generate high returns in the years to come.
-Believe it or not, according to stats, on December 18, 2017, Litecoin reached $360.93, which was an incredible increase of over 8200% when compared to its price of $4.40 in 2016.
+While nobody knows what the global economy will look like after the pandemic, investing in LTC could generate high returns in the years to come.

 Because of the potential of LTC as an investment in 2021, more and more beginners and experienced investors are willing to add Litecoin to their portfolios.